jj-zhu/jj-zhu.github.io/index.md

 layout: page
 published: true
 ---
 Hi, this is J.J.
 Zhu.
-I am a postdoctoral researcher at the [Max Planck Institute for Intelligent Systems](http://is.tue.mpg.de/), at the [Empirical Inference](https://ei.is.tuebingen.mpg.de/) Department.
+I am a postdoctoral researcher at the [Max Planck Institute for Intelligent Systems, Tübingen](http://is.tue.mpg.de/), at the [Empirical Inference Department](https://ei.is.tuebingen.mpg.de/).

-### News and updates
+### Update

-- (coming soon)
+- Starting in June, I will be the head of a research group at the [Weierstrass Institute, Berlin](https://www.wias-berlin.de/).
+  - My group will focus on the *mathematical foundation of machine learning and data-driven control, especially on robustness, generalization, optimization, and dynamical systems*.
+  - Please feel free to [get in touch](mailto:zplusj@gmail.com) if you are a prospective student (more information coming soon).

 ### Research interests